murilo-arruda/todo-list-node-cli/README.md

 * Remove groups.
 * Rename groups.
 * Check a whole group.
+* Edit any timed todo to a new time.

 I don't recommend you to use redo command yet.